sarveshveer12345-maker/supply-chain-performance-analysis-sql-powerbi/README.md

 Without proper analysis, these issues lead to increased operational costs, poor customer satisfaction, and lost revenue opportunities.

-This project simulates a real-world business scenario where data-driven insights are used to optimize supply chain performance.
+This project analyzes supply chain operations to identify inefficiencies in inventory, supplier performance, and logistics cost.

 ---